guillemalomar/AWS_codes/README.md

 *    Code version: 0.1
 *    Availability: Public

-This project contains a few codes that I have found useful when working with AWS.
+This repository contains a few codes that I have found useful when working with AWS.